 There will be two exams: a midterm and a final.
-The midterm on Tuesday February 27 will cover the course material from the first half of the course; the final-dates and times to be announced-will cover the material from the second half of the course.
+The midterm on Tuesday February 26 will cover the course material from the first half of the course; the final-dates and times to be announced-will cover the material from the second half of the course.
 Each exam will consist of several short-answer questions and one essay question.
 To help you prepare for the exams, you will receive one-week in advance a list of short-answer questions and essay questions from which the exam will be drawn word-for-word.
 Each one-hour, in-class exam is worth 0-60 points.
-Please bring a blue or green exam booklet to each exam.
-Blue/green booklets will be collected and redistributed at the start of each exam.